philswatton/philswatton.github.io/_posts/2026-04-08-an-applied-primer-on-optimal-transport-for-measuring-dataset-distances.md

 - **Fréchet Inception Distance (FID):** This is a metric for computing the quality of a set of images from a generative model (such as a GAN) and a real set of images.
 It is computed by using Inception to embed the images, then computing the Gaussian \\(W_2\\) between them[^fid].
 - The Sinkhorn divergence was itself developed as a loss function for learning generative models.
 This is why it (and the Sinkhorn distance) was implemented in the `geomloss` library in Python.
 - **Wasserstein GAN (WGAN):** The Wasserstein distance itself has been used as a loss function in learning GANs.
-- **Flow matching:**: Diffusion models can be thought of as learning an optimal transport map between noise and an output data distribution.
+- **Flow matching:** Diffusion models can be thought of as learning an optimal transport map between noise and an output data distribution.
 - OT metrics, including JDOT and OTDD, can be used to align source and target distributions for transfer learning -- this is what I understand the authors of OTDD to have been doing in their second paper, at any rate.

 ---